catmaid/CATMAID/sphinx-doc/source/importing_data.rst

   manage.py catmaid_import_data --source export_pid_1.json --target 1

-The tool will ask for a user to use for all data before it actually starts the import.
-Alternatively, the import can be instructed to map users referenced in the input data to existing users in the database.
-This can be done using the ``--map-users`` option.
-The import data is not required to include actual user models and is expected to reference users by their usernames.
-Therefore, the importer can be asked to create new inactive user accounts for users that are referenced without having an actual user object available.
-To do so, use the ``--create-unknown-users`` option.
-When user mapping is enabled, users will only be created if they can't be mapped and can't be found in the import data.
+By default, the importer tries to map users referenced in the input data to existing users.
+If this is not wanted, the option ``--map-users false`` has to be used.

+The importer looks at the ``user_id``, ``editor_id`` and ``reviewer_id``
+fields of imported objects, if available.
+CATMAID needs to know what to do with this information.
+Besides mapping users, CATMAID can also override all import data user information with a single user.
+Setting ``--map-users false`` and either selecting a user interactively oder with the help of the ``--user <id>`` option, will accomplish this.

+If users are mapped and a username does not exist, the import is aborted---unless the ``--create-unknown-users`` option is provided.
+This will create new inactive user accounts with the provided usernames that are referenced from the new imported objects.
+The allows to not require full user profiles to be part of exported data.

-By default, the importer won't use the IDs provided from the import source and instead will create new rows.
-This default doesn't risk replacing existing data.
+By default, the importer won't use the IDs of spatial data provided from the import source and instead will create new database entries.
+This default is generally useful and doesn't risk replacing existing data.
 All relations between objects are kept.
 If however needed, the use of the source provided IDs can be enforced by using the ``--preserve-ids`` option.

+Semantic data, like annotations and tags however are re-used if already available in the target project.
+The only exception to this are neuron and skeleton objects, which are technically semantic objects, but are expected to not be shared or reused.

 Importing project and stack information
 ---------------------------------------